SMC-Developments/docs/flow-types/action.md

 ```yaml
 cooldown: NUMBER
 ```
-Sets a per-player cooldown (in seconds) for executing this node.
+Sets a per-player cooldown (in seconds) after executing this node.
+If the same node is reached again for the same player while the cooldown is active, the node will not execute.
 <br>If omitted, the node can execute without cooldown.

 ### actions